odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 It lets you store values by key, and retrieve them in a very cost-efficient manner (`O(1)`, more on this later).

-In this post I want to implement a very basic hashtable, and have a look at its inner workings to explain one of the most ingenious ideas in computer science.
+In this post I want to implement a very basic hash table, and have a look at its inner workings to explain one of the most ingenious ideas in computer science.

 <!-- more -->